Northern Leopard Frog Care Sheet

 Keeping Them Indoors

 Lacking a "Froggatorium" in your back yard, you may want to consider an aquarium.
-Remember a large aquarium can be heavy, and changing the water constantly can become a burden after awhile, so here's an easy way to keep them indoors.
-I use a 30-gallon aquarium with a bed of fairly large gravel.
+Remember a large aquarium can be heavy, and changing the water constantly can become a burden after awhile, so here's an easy way to keep them indoors with easily available frog supplies.
+I use a 30-gallon aquarium with a bed of fairly large gravel, such as the Exo Terra Large Natural River Pebbles.
 If the gravel is too small it can get eaten during a feeding frenzy.
 When it comes to frogs eating rocks, I know this may sound kinda silly, but frogs aren't too bright!
 Yes, they will gulp a rock thinking it's a beetle, and the rock can quite possibly do them harm.
 Imagine how you'd feel if you swallowed a rock the size of a baseball!